Critical-Cookie/TF2BD-ASEAN-LIST/README.md

 This way you will have only me and my hatred for bots to trust for the given material.

 # Ok cool, how do I use this then?
-Save any of the individual json files within your TF2 Bot Detectors cfg folder, and leave the names as they are
+Download the entire contents as a zip file via cicking the CODE dropdown.

-"playerlist.babyrage.json" and "rules.babyrage.json"
+Save any of the individual json files that you want to use within your TF2 Bot Detectors cfg folder, and don't change the file names.

 Start up TF2 BD and the tool will take care of the rest